Interdisciplinary Collaborative Workshop Award

 |Workshop Team Members||Affiliation|

 The goal of this learning community is to promote interdisciplinary inquiry into collaborative writing.
-This exploration will advance opportunities for scholarship and teaching, helping to create bridges between intentions, objectives and achievement in collaborative writing projects.
+This project will advance opportunities for scholarship and teaching and help to create bridges between intentions, objectives and achievement in collaborative writing projects.
 Participants will have the opportunity to work on their own projects while learning from peers, as well as engaging in practices of authentic collaboration.
-Our interdisciplinary cohort will be exposed to new strategies for collaborative writing and learn about available campus resources.
+Our interdisciplinary group will be exposed to new strategies for collaborative writing and learn about available campus resources.
 The learning community is open to faculty, staff, postdoctoral researchers, and graduate students at the Twin Cities campus.
 The learning community is a two-semester program beginning in the fall of 2019.

 |Workshop Team Members||Affiliation|